Experience the thrill of taking your boat on the Anderton Boat Lift and find out more about charges, boat hire, safety and private boats.

 £30 return narrow beam (<7ft wide)

-Charges and restrictions will vary depending on your licence and are detailed below.
+Charges and restrictions will vary depending on your licence:

-Required to upgrade their licence to a 'Canal & River' licence for the duration of their cruise on the canal but are entitled to a 50% discount by means of a short term licence.
-(Short term licence upgrade must be in place prior to passage).
+Need to upgrade their licence to a 'Canal & River' licence for the duration of their cruise on the canal but are entitled to a 50% discount using a short term licence.
+(Short term licence upgrade must be in place before passage).
 Free of charge if turning up on spec, on site on the day and taking the next available slot.
-Administration charges apply.
+Administration charges apply

-You will need to gain permission from the hire boat company before you are allowed use of the Anderton Boat Lift.
+You will need permission from your boat company before you are allowed to use the Anderton Boat Lift.
+Please be aware that:

-Please note: hire vessels are not permitted on the Manchester Ship Canal.
+- hire vessels are not permitted on the Manchester Ship Canal